 “Drunk with their new-found power, my angelic army broke the silence with a steady beat of Lucifer—Lucifer—Lucifer.
 Again and again they chanted my name, waving their fists in defiant synchronicity.
 Each stanza grew louder and more boisterous than the previous one.
 Eventually they gave way to an eruption of ferocious threats and wrathful taunts.”

-So order your copy of Abyss today and thank you for visiting my blog.
+Thank you for visiting my blog.

 The Scribe –